Rebuilding Paradise: Release

 Rebuilding Paradise had its world premiere on January 24, 2020, at the Sundance Film Festival.
-A April 15 screening was also expected at the Tribeca Film Festival, but restrictions due to the COVID-19 pandemic cancelled the festival.
+An April 15 screening was also expected at the Tribeca Film Festival, but restrictions due to the COVID-19 pandemic cancelled the festival.
 It was also an official selection at the 2020 AFI Docs.
 At its July screening at the Edinburgh International Film Festival, every US$1 from the tickets sold goes to charities supporting Paradise.
-Meanwhile, on June 27, National Geographic released a 2-minute trailer to YouTube.

 The film later premiered theatrically in the United States on July 31, 2020.
-Due to COVID-19 restrictions closing various theaters, Howard allows any medium of distribution possible, and eventually, over 70 virtual cinemas, "carefully selected" traditional theaters, and drive-in theaters which played it.
+Due to COVID-19 restrictions closing various theaters, Howard allowed any medium of distribution possible.
+Eventually, over 70 virtual cinemas, "carefully selected" traditional theaters, and drive-in theaters played it.
 National Geographic and Imagine Entertainment then took to distributor Abramorama, who distributed Howard's previous work, The Beatles: Eight Days A Week (2016).
-Rebuilding Paradise later saw a virtual cinema premiere on July 12, which amassed over 6,000 audiences, including first responders; the film's team said they were heartened by the news.
+Rebuilding Paradise later saw a virtual cinema premiere on July 12, which amassed over 6,000 viewers, including first responders; the film's team said they were heartened by the news.